 Why is This Tea Orange?

 Food coloring.
 The bright, unique color of Thai Iced Tea comes from food coloring added to black tea in Thai Tea Mix.
 On its own, the brewed tea is a deep red.
 Stir in sweetened condensed milk (or another type of milk), and the tea turns orange.

-- Adjust sugar – Thai Iced Tea is very sweet, but you certainly don’t have to serve it this way.
+- Adjust sugar – This tea is very sweet, but you certainly don’t have to serve it this way.
 Feel free to adjust the amount of sugar to fit your preference.

 - Change milk – As noted above, feel free to play with the milk you use.
 For a non-dairy version, coconut milk makes a great addition.
 Whole milk or half and half work as well.
 Just be sure to add some additional sweetener if needed.